 If the numbers favour incorporation, the process is straightforward.
 You register a limited company with Companies House, open a business bank account, and notify HMRC of the change.
 You also need to close your sole trader registration with HMRC and file a final self assessment return for the period up to incorporation.

 There may be capital gains implications if you transfer assets from the sole trade to the company.
 Incorporation relief under TCGA 1992 s.162 can defer the gain if the transfer is for shares in the new company.
+For transfers from 6 April 2026 the relief must be claimed; it is no longer applied automatically.
 This is a specialist area.
 If you hold significant goodwill, equipment, or property in the sole trade, speak to an accountant before transferring.

 Our incorporation page covers the process in more detail, including the forms you need and the deadlines to watch.